garbados/couchdb/share/doc/src/api/database.rst

    parameter.
 See :ref:`api-get-db`.

-Compaction can only be requested on an individual database; you cannot compact all the databases for a CouchDB instance.
+Compaction can only be requested on an individual database; you cannot compact all the databases for a Cloudant instance.
 The compaction process runs as a background process.

 You can determine if the compaction process is operating on a database